QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-20-Pair program with Aider  your AI Assistant.md

 classification: Opinion
 tags: [ai,documentation,bugfixing,opinion]
 date: 2024-08-20 22:07:56
-updatedBy: sitestudio
+updatedBy: jeny-amatya-qed
-updated: 2024-08-20 22:45:32
+updated: 2024-08-20 22:49:45
 likes: 0
 ---

-There has been much fanfare about the AI revolution and what it means for people who write and maintain software.
+There has been much fan fare about the AI revolution and what it means for people who write and maintain software.

-As a developer the question arises as to where to start.
+As a developer, the question arises as to where to start.

 A developer might be tempted by the allure of AI products that can generate systems from scratch.